 Don’t make everything its own campaign

-One thing I did early on was getting too granular with ‘utm_campaign=’ parameters.
-I thought I would give each social post it’s own unique different campaign name.
-Individual posts could be tracked easily, but a view of the month’s performance was harder to pull.
-Instead, the social posts were grouped together into one campaign (ie. “jan-social”).
-This allowed the performance of each month to be more easily tracked.
-The “utm_content” parameter was then used to differentiate between the performance of each individual post.
+One mistake people commonly make is getting too granular with ‘utm_campaign=’ parameters.
+As an example, you don’t need to give every social post it’s own unique campaign name.
+Individual posts could be tracked easily, but a bigger picture view of performance becomes harder to pull.
+Instead, the social posts can be grouped together into campaigns (ie. “x-product-launch”).
+The “utm_content” parameter is likely a better place to differentiate between the performance of each individual post.

 Below is a visual interpretation of these two setups.
-Note the right column what each parameter allowed us to quickly view.
+Note the right column what each parameter allows you to quickly view.

 Use lowercase and hyphens

 It seems pretty simple, but some browsers or platforms will convert Title Case links to all lowercase, which can lead to those coming into Google Analytics as different IDs (ie. “Social” and “social”).
-And generally, Title Case URLs are not done.
-Always use lowercase, without any special characters, and no spaces!
+I suggest always use lowercase, without any special characters, and no spaces!

 Thankfully I haven’t personally experienced any issue with this as I received this tip early on and have followed ever since – but I pass on the tip as it was useful to me.